IBM/cloud-i-blog/README.md

 More examples can be found in GitHub repository: https://github.com/IBM/ansible-for-i/blob/master/examples/ibmi/samples.txt

-3. Run a simple Ansible playbook.
+3.Run a simple Ansible playbook.
 The Ansible playbook is used to run a list of tasks executed by modules.
 IBM i modules can be used together with other Ansible modules to complete complex tasks.
-Here is a simple example to demonstrate how to write playbook for IBM i systems.
+Here is the content of a simple playbook which demonstrates module usage for IBM i systems.
 ```
 ---
 - hosts: ibmi
-  gather_facts: no
   tasks:
   - name: run the CL command to create a library
     ibmi_cl_command:
       cmd: crtlib lib(ansiblei)
 ```
+In the playbook, the inventory 'ibmi' is used and module ibmi_cl_command is executed to create a library named ansiblei.

 Once you have your playbook written, you can use ansible-playbook command to run the playbook.
 Similar to ‘ansible’ command, you could specify the path to IBM i modules and inventory if you don’t want to use the default locations.
 ```
 ansible-playbook -i /yourpath/hosts_ibmi.ini -M /yourmodulepath/ ibmi-cl-command-sample.yml